 Ross Mayfield is Chairman, President & Co-founder of Socialtext, the first wiki company and leading provider of Enterprise 2.0 solutions.
 A noted blogger and industry expert, he is a serial and social entrepreneur.
 Mayfield has grown Socialtext to over 4,000 customers with Software-as-a-Service, Appliance and Open Source solutions.
 Mayfield partnered with Dan Bricklin, the creator of the first spreadsheet visiCalc, to co-develop and distribute SocialCalc.
 Socialtext is backed by Draper Fisher Jurvetson, SAP Ventures and Omidyar Network.

 Previously, Mayfield served as VP of Marketing for a Fujitsu spinout and CEO of an enterprise risk management software company.
 Mayfield co-founded and served as president of RateXchange (AMEX:RTX), the leading B2B commodity exchange for telecom.
-Mayfield served as the marketing director of the largest...
+Mayfield served as the marketing director of the...
 Read More.

 Dave McClure has been geeking out in Silicon Valley for almost twenty years as a software developer, entrepreneur, startup advisor, angel investor, blogger, & internet marketing nerd.
 He is an advisor or investor for Mint, Mashery, Simply Hired, TeachStreet, Oortle, CrazyEgg, SlideShare, Eventvue, RichRelevance, HealthUnity, & Canopy Financial.